Frequently Asked Questions

 The best thing to do if you are not sure or want to talk to others in a similar position is to read through the website, and also ask other Home Educators.
 Find your Local Group, or join one of the Home Education Facebook groups.

 There is no definitive answer, Home Education can cost as much or little as you want it to.
-Museums are often free, Google and YouTube are every Home Educators friend, books can be found second hand or in libraries etc. The other extreme would be a costly curriculum – these come with everything you would need to study.
-Before buying one we recommend asking others, Facebook is one of the good places to chat to other Home Educators.
+Museums are often free, Google and YouTube are every Home Educator’s friend, books can be found second hand or in libraries etc. The other extreme would be a costly curriculum – these come with everything you would need to study.
+Before buying one we recommend asking others.
+Facebook is one good place to chat to other Home Educators, and to find out details of local social meets.
 The cost is down to your individual circumstances and your child’s needs.

 Many venues and websites now offer a Home Ed discount, and you can always join the Facebook Discount Group for specific resource ideas.

 You DON’T have to: (unless you want to)

 - follow the National Curriculum, Curriculum for Excellence or any bought curriculum

 - stick to school times or terms